Subsumption Algorithms for Three-Valued Geometric Resolution

 \section{Conclusions}

-The problem of matching a geometric formula into an interpretation is still the most costly part of our implementations of geometric resolution.
-In order to improve the situation, we gave a translation of the matching problem into GCSP, and we provided efficient algorithms for GCSP.
-Two of the algorithms solve the GCSP directly, and two of the algorithms solve the GCSP by translation to SAT.
-Currently, translation to SAT shows better performance, but this may be due to the fact that our current implementation is not optimal, becauses it uses datastructures from an earlier matching algorithm.
-Independent of the relative performances, we can conclude that the speed of {\bf Geo} can be improved by a factor $ \approx 1000. $
+The problem of matching a geometric formula into an interpretation used to be the bottleneck of our implementation of geometric resolution.
+In order to improve this situation, we gave a translation of the matching problem into GCSP, and provided efficient approaches for solving GCSP.
+One approach is to solve the GCSP directly by a combination of refinement, backtracking and learning.
+The other approach is to translate the problem into SAT.
+Our experiments suggest that both approaches have comparable performance.
+Both approaches still have room for improvement.
+For translation to SAT, one could develop a dedicated SAT solver.
+For the direct approach using GCSP, one could add heuristics that control when learnt lemmas are forgotten, and probably it will be possible to add deep backtracking.

+Independent of the relative performance of the two approaches, one can conclude that the speed of {\bf Geo} can be improved by a very large factor, and that matching is no longer the bottleneck that hinders further development of the geometric resolution calculus.

+Since GCSP may have applications outside of geometric logic, we defined an input format for GCSP, similar to DIMACS format for SAT, that can be used for independent applications.
+We also made the sources of our matching algorithm available.